jrobinso/hdf5-indexed-reader/README.md

 * hdf5-indexedReader

-Module build on the jsfive project (https://github.com/usnistgov/jsfive) for efficient querying of HDF5 files over the web.
+Module built on the jsfive project (https://github.com/usnistgov/jsfive) for efficient querying of HDF5 files over the web.

 hdf5-indexedReader loads groups and datasets on demand as needed,  enabling support of large files that would